dojoengine/book/src/deployment/locally.md

-## Deploying Locally
+## Deploying Locally to Katana

-Dojo is engineered for rapid development, boasting a lightning-fast local development environment named [Katana](../toolchain/katana/overview.md).
+Dojo is engineered for rapid development, boasting a lightning-fast local development sequencer, [Katana](../toolchain/katana/overview.md).
 Katana serves as an on-device Starknet blockchain, allowing you to rigorously test your smart contracts before transitioning them to the remote testnet.

 ### Katana Deployments